Providence, Warren and Bristol Railroad

 The Providence, Warren and Bristol Railroad (also known as the Bristol Secondary) was a railroad in the state of Rhode Island that connected the city of Providence with Bristol, Rhode Island.
 The company was formed in 1854 by merging the Providence, Warren and Bristol Railroad Companies of Massachusetts and Rhode Island.
 The 14.1-mile line itself was completed on July 12, 1855.

-All rail operations ceased on the line in 1976; most of the former right-of-way is now the East Bay Bike Path.
+Most of the line south of East Providence was abandoned in 1976; all rail operations ceased on the remainder of the line in 2006.
+The former right-of-way has since been converted into the East Bay Bike Path.

 History

-The Boston and Providence Railroad originally terminated their 1835 mainline at India Point on an alignment that presently exists as the East Junction Branch; this line would officially become a branch in 1847 with the opening of the new B&P mainline from East Junction to Providence.
+The Boston and Providence Railroad originally terminated their 1835 mainline at India Point on an alignment that presently exists as the East Junction Branch; this line became a branch in 1847 with the opening of the new B&P mainline from East Junction to Providence.
 In 1848, Union Station opened in the center of Providence; it became the Boston & Providence's main terminal and the facilities along the harbor were used thereafter mainly for freight.
-In 1855, the Providence, Warren and Bristol Railroad opened as a Bristol extension of the India Point Branch along the eastern bank of the Seekonk River.
+The Boston & Bristol Railroad received a charter in 1850 to construct a railroad from East Providence to Bristol via Warren.
+In 1855, the newly renamed Providence, Warren and Bristol Railroad opened as a Bristol extension of the India Point Branch along the eastern bank of the Seekonk River.
+Initially, passenger cars were hauled by horse to the Providence & Worcester depot until 1857, when the PW&B built its own depot on India Street.

+The B&P had initially operated the line until 1860, when the PW&B started using their own locomotives.
 The line had originally crossed state boundaries when it had first opened; a portion of the line ran through the town of Seekonk, Massachusetts.
-The area of Seekonk that banked the Seekonk River was reincorporated as East Providence, Rhode Island as part of a boundary settlement between the two states in 1862; this would position the PW&B right-of-way entirely within the boundary of Rhode Island.
+The area of Seekonk that banked the Seekonk River was reincorporated as East Providence, Rhode Island as part of a boundary settlement between the two states in 1862; this positioned the PW&B right-of-way entirely within the boundary of Rhode Island.

-In 1865, the Fall River, Warren and Providence Railroad built a branch off the line at Warren.
-The two lines were related to the Boston & Providence and Old Colony, their connections at East Providence and Fall River, respectively.
-Full ownership of each was acquired in 1872 by the Boston & Providence which sold the Fall River, Warren & Providence to the Old Colony the next year.
+In 1865, the Fall River, Warren and Providence Railroad built a western branch off the PW&B line at a junction in Warren.
+Initially, the branch ran from Warren to Brayton Point in Somerset, Massachusetts, which required a ferry transfer to Fall River.
+The ferry transfer lasted until 1875 when the Slades Ferry Bridge was constructed which allowed trains to cross the Taunton River into Fall River Depot.
+The two lines were related to the Boston & Providence and Old Colony Railroad, their connections at East Providence and Fall River, respectively.
+Full ownership of each line was acquired in 1872 by the Boston & Providence which subsequently sold the Fall River Branch to the Old Colony the next year.